-Internal walls and partitions are lined a mixture of lath & plaster and plasterboard.
+Internal walls and partitions are lined a mixture of lath & plaster and plasterboard with some sections of hardboard.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.